In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And you can pay for the membership in cash.
 But you can also finance it through Thousand Trails too.

-Typically financing your membership upgrade requires a 10% down payment.
-But just ask them about what they offer at the time.
+Typically financing your membership upgrade requires a minimum 10% down payment.
+And there’s no interest applied to the remaining balance.

-Well, now we are getting into the area where full-time and part-time RVers benefit.
+Well, now we are getting into the area where full-time and part-time RVers benefit most.

-Obviously, the membership cost is hefty up front.
+Obviously, the membership cost is more up front.
 But if you travel and camp a lot, it may be a very good choice to control your camping costs.

-And as camping nightly fees keep rising in the years ahead, this is a way to lock in lower costs for many years.
+And as camping nightly fees keep rising in the years ahead, this is a way to lock in lower costs for future years.

-Next in the membership upgrade path is the Thousand Trails Elite Connections membership level.
+Next in the membership upgrade path is the Thousand Trails Explore membership level.

 And here are the benefits and rules for that membership upgrade:

-This allows you to reserve a campsite much earlier than even the Elite members.
+This allows you to reserve campsites a month earlier than the Journey members.

 And as more people come into the RV lifestyle, that benefit will only get better over time.

-Otherwise, this membership is pretty much the same as the Elite.
-But it also comes with some perks that include discounted cruises and condos.
+Otherwise, this membership is pretty much the same as the Journey.

 Once again, full-time and part-time RVers benefit most from this membership.

-Especially since the upgrade cost has increased considerably.
+Especially since the upgrade cost has increased at this point.
 And that puts it farther out of the reach of many weekend and vacation RV travelers.

 But it also works well for those that travel a lot and like to have flexibility in their travel plans.